-- Popular companies with generous philanthropic initiatives — Take a look at lists of particularly charitable businesses, and see if there are any that catch your eye.
-There are tons of free compilations online (like this one from Double the Donation) that can help narrow down your search!
+- Popular companies with generous philanthropic initiatives.
+Take a look at lists of particularly charitable businesses, and see if there are any that align with your mission and values.

-- Local businesses in your community — Local businesses often love giving back to the communities in which they’ve established their own roots.
-Be sure to reach out to the mom-and-pop restaurants, salons, boutiques, agencies, and shops in your neighborhood for potential sponsorship opportunities.
+- Local businesses in your community.
+Local businesses often love giving back to the communities in which they’ve established their own roots.
+Reach out to mom-and-pop shops in your neighborhood for potential sponsorship opportunities.

-- Companies you already have connections to — Do a lot of your donors, volunteers, or board members work for philanthropically-minded companies?
+- Companies you already have connections to.
+Do a lot of your donors, volunteers, or board members work for philanthropically-minded companies?
 Has a particular business supported one of your organization’s fundraising efforts in the past?
-These kinds of existing connections can be some of the most effective ways to get your foot in the door with potential sponsors.
+These kinds of existing connections can help you get your foot in the door with potential sponsors.

-It’s always good to start out with a lengthy list of prospective corporate sponsors.
-After all, some will say “no,” and others you might not even hear back from.
-And that should be expected!
-But when you provide your solicitation team with a wide array of possibilities, it can make rejections a bit less discouraging.
+Compile a lengthy list of prospective corporate sponsors.
+When you provide your solicitation team with a wide array of possibilities, it can improve your chances of success and make rejections a bit less discouraging.

 Like with any donation request, it’s important to have an existing relationship with potential contributors before jumping into the actual solicitation of funding.